 Why This Story Sticks

 It’s strange, isn’t it?
 How someone born into a destiny of unimaginable power ends up as a modest figure in a city of millions.
-But there’s something deeply human about it.
+How the heir to sultans who commanded armies and built mosques that still stand centuries later spent his days riding the 6 train and buying bread at the corner store.

 We’re so used to thinking of history in terms of explosions, revolutions, assassinations, dramatic betrayals.
 But so often, it just… fades.
-Ertuğrul Osman didn’t try to resurrect the past.
-He simply lived in the present.
+Empires don’t always end with a bang.
+Sometimes they end with an old man in an apartment, remembering palaces he’ll never see again.

 Sources: